Shopify Plus Review

 Customer Service & Technical Support

 Customer service is where Shopify Plus really excels.
-While all Shopify clients receive 24/7 support, Shopify Plus clients get priority service.
+While all Shopify clients receive 24/7 support, Shopify Plus clients can count on priority service.

-While Shopify’s general services have received plenty of complaints, Shopify Plus has gotten very few.
+While Shopify’s general services receive their fair share of complaints, balanced with rave reviews, Shopify Plus has very few negative comments.
 I conjecture that this is due to the excellent customer service provided at this level of support: If a Shopify Plus client has a problem, it’s likely resolved at higher levels than an online complaint board.

 There are many client testimonials available on Shopify Plus’s website.
 You can also find positive reviews from real customers by searching phrases like “Shopify Plus Reviews” and “Shopify Plus Pros Cons.”
 Here are some things they have in common: